irdest/irdest/docs/user/src/guides/02_wifi.md

 At the moment, there are 3 ways of using the raw networking module that powers the wifi connectivity depending on how you supply the configuration to the module.
-The configuration fields of interest are called `ssid` and `ethernet-iface`.
+The configuration fields of interest are called `ssid` and `datalink-iface`.
 The first expects the **utf-8 ONLY** ssid name and the second expects the OS's interface name, such as wlan0, wlp1s0, wlo0, etc. They can be configured as follows:

 1. Remove the SSID field from config.json and only supply the interface field.
 The endpoint will attempt to connect directly to the given device.
-This works well for accessing local peers over ethernet and in cases where manual configuration of the wireless device is desired.
+This works well for accessing local peers over wifi or ethernet and in cases where manual configuration of the wireless device is desired.

 2. Provide both the SSID and interface fields.
 The endpoint will then attempt to use NetworkManager to scan for the given SSID and connect to it.
 If it is not found, a new ad-hoc network will be created that can then be joined from other device.

 3. Provide only the SSID and remove interface field.
 The endpoint will attempt to scan over all available wireless interfaces to find the given SSID.
 If it is not found, a device will be picked and a new ad-hoc network will be created that can then be joined from other devices.

 ## Advanced configuration (manual)